 of the largest groups in the United Kingdom.
 Our aim is to bring all Martial Arts together in a fair, equal and open minded manner.
-As such the CMAA recognises all known styles whether they are Traditional, Freestyle With several thousand Members and Affiliates throughout England, Scotland, Wales, Northern and Southern any Instructor or Student from any style to join.
+As such the CMAA recognises all known styles whether they are Traditional, Freestyle With several thousand Members and Affiliates throughout the United Kingdom and Europe and we would invite any Instructor or Student from any style to join.
 The most important thing to note is we do not govern or